Cross Country Skiing in Mammoth Lakes

 Once past the first 1/3 mile, you have a couple of miles of rolling terrain and then a short climb to the vista point.

-Bring a lunch on a warm day and a camera for some great photo shots.
-Be prepared; this ridge is exposed to the wind and calm conditions can get windy very quickly, so make sure you are prepared and know what the daily forecast is.
+Be prepared; this ridge is exposed to the wind and calm conditions can get windy quickly.
+Make sure you know what the daily forecast is.

 The Inyo National Forest also has a complete winter trail system that you can use for FREE.
 They offer up what we call the Blue Diamond System.

-The trails outside the Shady Rest area are un-groomed and can offer up some great skiing when conditions are right.
+The trails outside the Shady Rest area are un-groomed and can offer great skiing when conditions are right.

 Since these trails are un-groomed, they can also get rutted and become icy.
 You want to use these trails after fresh snow has fallen.